riptano/astra-portal-getting-started/astraPortalGuideTemplate/README.md

 ### Download the repo locally
 You'll be submitting a pull request for your content so you'll want to download this repo locally so you can easily create, iterate on, and commit changes.

+If you're not familair with how to download a repo, refer to the [Github support doc](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to show you how.

-If you haven't already, ensure you view this markdown in **EDIT** mode to get instructions for each section.
+If you haven't already, ensure you view this markdown in **_edit_** mode to get instructions for each section.

 <!--
 Notice the code blocks in the following section.
 These are completely valid to use within guides.
  -->
 ### Create a branch
 You'll need to create a branch to submit your pull request.
 Use the following command, **replacing the branch name**, for something unique to your guide.

+📘 **Command to execute**
 ```shell
 git checkout -b yourbranchnamehere
 ```

 The above command should have auto switched to your new branch.
 Let's check anyway just to be sure.

+📘 **Command to execute**
 ```shell
 git branch
 ```